Megalounge/nouserlogon-fix/README.md

 # nouserlogon-fix aka csgo popup handler

+Main code contribution thanks to fantasy#0777, his method is way better than mine.

-This script theorectically works on any resolution, you just have to change the ROWS and COLUMNS according to your usual csgo windows setup, for example in 1080p there are 2 ROWS and 5 COLUMNS
+This script theorectically works on any resolution, as long as CSGO windows stays on top

+The script features popup detector and screenshot saver, it will automatically log when there's a popup and save the screenshot of the window.

 # Setting up Python and script